KatsuragiCSL/katsuragicsl.github.io/content/blogs/Mathematics/universal-coefficient-theorem-homology-h+-doner-acceptor-analogy.md

 $\mathbb{Z_p}$ in $A \otimes \mathbb{Z_p}$ is like a p-torsion elements receiver: easy to see this tensor product is $0$ only if every elements in $A$ can "donate" a factor $p$ for elements in $\mathbb{Z_p}$ to absorb.

+...So the universal coefficient theorem is rough saying "to find the homology over a module, you separate their torsion doners and acceptors, then just do the direct sum (due to the splittedness)."
+Hmm, sounds nice.

+## Back to the problem

 Can we have $H_{\*}(X) \neq 0$ but vanishes both when taking tensor product with $\mathbb{Z_p}$ and taking $Tor_1(- , \mathbb{Z_p})$ ?
 Sure, we just need an abelian group that always donate p factors but never acceptor it (like $O^-$ blood type.
 Ha, another chemistry/biology analogy).
 For example $\mathbb{Z}[\frac{1}{p}]$ does the job.

 Now similar thought process will tell you what happens when $M = \mathbb{Q}$. $\mathbb{Q}$ is torsion free, which means it never accepts torsion but only donates, so if $A$ has a non-torsion element $a$, then $a \otimes q$ for some $q$ is non-zero.
 So in order for $A \otimes \mathbb{Q}$ to be zero, $A$ must have all of its elements being torsion, which contradicts what we have seen above, unless $A = 0$.